Easy vegan gingerbread cookies that can be made soft or crunchy. They have just the right amount of warm spices and a hint of molasses!

 Flatlay of many vegan gingerbread cookies with varying sizes of gingerbread men and stars.

-DIFFICULTY: Easy to make, using only 8 ingredients.
-The cookie dough comes together in one bowl and you don't have to chill the batter before baking.
+DIFFICULTY: Easy to make with only 8 ingredients.
+The cookie dough comes together in one bowl and you don’t have to chill it!

-TASTE: Packed with spices without being overpowering.
-The brown sugar and molasses add depth of flavor.
+TASTE: Lots of spices without being overpowering.
+The brown sugar and molasses add a cozy depth of flavor.

-TEXTURE: These cookies are soft and chewy if you underbake them or crunchy if you bake them for a few minutes longer!
+TEXTURE: These cookies are soft and chewy if you bake them for less time or crunchy if you bake them for a little longer!

 Ingredients you’ll need